-It was the seventh game of the World Series and only days earlier the owner of this team had tried to fire his second baseman.
+It was the seventh game of the World Series and only days earlier the owner of the team had tried to fire his second baseman.
 Their pitcher, a 20-game winner during the season, hadn’t picked up a bat in a game all year but he delivered key hits to win Game One, and the best player on the team had a love/hate relationship with almost every one of his teammates.
 Oh, and just about everyone had a mustache and a nickname.

 These were the 1973 Oakland A’s, the defending World Series champions.

 As late in the season as September 11, the Mets were in fourth place, five games under .500, but in a weak division they outlasted their competition and advanced to the playoffs where they upset the Cincinnati Reds to advance to the Fall Classic.

-The A’s were essentially the same club that had won the Series in ’72 – led by third baseman Sal Bando, shortstop Bert Campaneris, first baseman Gene Tenace, left fielder Joe Rudi, center fielder Billy North, and slugging right fielder Reggie Jackson, the superstar who had a tenuous relationship with the Oakland brass as well as many of his teammates.
+The A’s were essentially the same club that had won the Series in 1972: led by third baseman Sal Bando, shortstop Bert Campaneris, first baseman Gene Tenace, left fielder Joe Rudi, and slugging right fielder Reggie Jackson, the superstar who had a tenuous relationship with the Oakland brass as well as many of his teammates.

 The two teams split the first six games and Game Seven was schedule for a Sunday afternoon in Oakland.
 Matlack was on the mound for Yogi Berra’s Mets, while Holtzman toed the rubber for the A’s.
 It was the third matchup between the two in the Series, each having one once.
 In this game, Holtzman proved to be more clutch.
 Not only did he hurl six innings of one-run ball, he also doubled to start the scoring.
 That came in the third when Holtzman’s unlikely hit (the designated hitter had been used all season so he hadn’t batted once in ’73 before the Series) was followed by a home run from Campaneris.
 Three batters later, Reggie hit a mammoth two-run blast to deep center to make it 4-0.
-The A’s bullpen finished off the Mets for the 5-2 victory and Oakland’s second straight title and Jackson was named Series MVP.
+The A’s bullpen finished off the Mets for the 5-2 victory and Oakland’s second straight title.
+Reggie was named Series MVP.

-But the next October, with a new manager, the Mustache Gang would be right back in the same place, playing and winning another Fall Classic.
-They were dysfunctional, but as they proved in Game Seven of the ’73 Series, they could overcome drama and win crucial baseball games.
+But the next October, with a new manager, the Mustache Gang was right back in the same place, playing and winning another Fall Classic.
+They were dysfunctional, but as they proved in Game Seven of the 1973 Series, the Swingin’ A’s could overcome drama to become champions.